Sk72456/Dank-memer-automator-DMA-/README.md

 # Dank-memer-automator-DMA-

-still in progress, can still be used using terminal
+still in progress, can still be used using terminal.